 PARKING IN MUNICIPAL LOTS

-All municipal lots include handicapped spots with access for the disabled.
+All municipal lots include spots with access for persons with disabilities.
 Regular fees apply in-season.